Johanna G. Nešlehová: Book

 With Erhard Cramer, Nešlehová is the author of a German-language undergraduate textbook in introductory mathematics, Vorkurs Mathematik: Arbeitsbuch zum Studienbeginn in Bachelor-Studiengängen (Springer, 2005; 7th ed., 2018).

 Recognition

 Nešlehová was named as an Elected Member of the International Statistical Institute in 2011.
 In 2020 she was named a Fellow of the Institute of Mathematical Statistics.

 She was the 2019 winner of the CRM-SSC Prize in Statistics "for fundamental contributions to multivariate statistics, and in particular stochastic dependence modeling and extreme-value theory, and for her efforts to promote the sound application of statistics in risk management".

+In 2023, Nešlehová was the second statistician (after Nancy Reid in 1995) to receive the Krieger–Nelson Prize of the Canadian Mathematical Society.

+Personal life

+Nešlehová is married to statistician Christian Genest.
+Their son Richard Genest was born in 2014.
+Johanna became a Canadian citizen in 2015.